Akimon85/msds434-project/README.md

 ### **Monitoring**

-Google Cloud Operation Suite (stackdriver) is used to monitor various performance and cost metrics of the GCP project and setup app uptime alerts.
+Google Cloud Operation Suite (stackdriver) is used to monitor various performance and cost metrics of the GCP project.
+Additionally, it was used to setup app uptime checks that automatically alerts the app owner via email when the app is down.
 ![image](https://user-images.githubusercontent.com/103208143/172067533-cf5f6975-697b-48f7-b255-662c2b3f7fce.png)